Heretic Jonathan Edwards from the section, “Concerning Faith”:

 “a mere assent to the doctrines of the gospel, because that is common to saints and sinners, as is very evident.
 The apostle James plainly teaches in chapter ii. that this faith may be in those that are not in a state of salvation” (Edwards, p.
 591).

-Marc D. Carpenter had written the following some years ago (which I believe is very relevant to the heterodoxy of Edwards):
+One fellow had written the following some years ago (which I believe is very relevant to the heterodoxy of Edwards):

 Damnable heterodoxy: Justified by more than mere assent; faithful obedience of the person justifies; justified by a mix of faith and works.